FSReed/FSReed_CS61A/README.md

 2. The riffle() function in lab05.
 3. The merge() function in disc06.
 (Failed to finish merge function in disc06, but the reason is that I wrote the word "value" as word "vaule".
 That's ridiculous.)
+4. The permutations() function in hw04.
+(Forget that assigning a new name to an existing list doesn't make a new list.
+Thus any operation of the new name causes the change to the previous list.)